omniaalwazzan/omniaalwazzan.github.io/_teaching/Undergraduate Teaching Assistant.md

 * Introduction to E-Business System.
 * Introduction to Database
 * Computing Ethics
-* Principles of Software Engineering"
+* Principles of Software Engineering